Haivision/srt-rfc/draft-sharabayko-srt.md

 different from UDT Rendezvous handshake {{GHG04b}}, although it is still based on the same message request types.

-The states of a party are Waving, Conclusion and Agreement.
+The states of a party are Waving ("Wave A Hand"), Conclusion and Agreement.
 The Waving stage is intended to exchange cookie values, perform the cookie contest and deduce the role of each party: initiator or responder.